Lenart12/RFmon/README.md

 6. **Modify HTML Configuration**:
     - If needed, modify the `html/conf.php` file to adjust any additional settings for the web application.

+7. **(Optional) Configure password authentication**:
+    - If needed, password authentication can be enabled to prevent people who do not know the password from accessing the app.
+To do this, uncomment the `$PASSWORD` setting in `html/conf.php` or create `html/password.php` file which sets the before mentioned variable to your wanted password.

 By following these steps, you will have ZAREMON installed and configured properly.